ccdmb/LR-toolkit/README.md

 * reads-qc: fastqc of each barcode
 * reads-filter: filter reads by phred score
 * chloroplast-contamination: perform chloroplast contamination screening.
 The final output includes stats
-* genome-mapping: ONT splice mapping on nuclear genome, includes counts analysis
+* genome-mapping: LR splice mapping on nuclear genome, includes counts analysis
 * isoform-analysis:

 Please use ```test/*``` data to run some examples.